mariadb-corporation/mariadb-connector-nodejs/documentation/benchmarks.md

             mariadb :  4,527.5 ops/s   (  +11.6% )
 ```

-mysql2 use a metadata client caching, so queries with metadata already in cache are faster than new queries.
+Note, the [mysql2](https://www.npmjs.com/package/mysql2) package uses metadata client caching, so queries with metadata in cache are faster than new queries.